-During the course of our 5-day trip to California, we got 17 on-ride photos.
+During the course of one 5-day trip to Walt Disney World, we got 17 on-ride photos.
+On a longer trip, we could’ve gotten even more.
 If these were the only photos of value we got from PhotoPass+, they would have cost a little over $4 each.
 Of course, we would not have purchased all of these photos if we were paying for them separately, but it’s still a much better value than buying the photos individually at the attractions if you’re into on-ride photos.

-Overall, even at the lower $70 price for Disneyland, I have a difficult time recommending PhotoPass+ to everyone for every trip.
+Overall, I have a difficult time recommending Memory Maker at Walt Disney World to everyone for every trip.
 If you’ve never purchased on-ride photos but like the idea of them, consider trying it for a longer trip (or if you’re a local, purchase it and use one card for 14 days and go on those attractions a lot), and go nuts getting as many of those photos as you can, plus other photos.
 After that trip, you might just stick to using PhotoPass as a service to get photos taken with your own camera.